-For all that effort,you will be rewarded with gorgeous overlooks of the San Francisco Peaks, Red Mountain, Kendrick Mountain, the Painted Dessert, and even the Grand Canyon!
+After a very steep climb, the views do not disappoint.
+From the top, you can see the San Francisco Peaks, Red Mountain, Kendrick Mountain, the Painted Dessert, and even the Grand Canyon!

 On any given weekend, you will only see a handful of hikers at most.
 In fact, many times you will be the only one out on the trail.
 It truly is the hike in the area for any outdoor/nature lover wanting to take advantage of the solitude in such a picturesque setting.
 It’s the perfect place for photography too with the absence of any crowds blocking the stunning views.

 Once you reach the summit, you will be able to gaze out at incredible views of the San Francisco Peaks: by far the most dramatic views from any area hike.
 We were lucky enough to hike this trail just a few hours prior to a storm, leading to some really fantastic photo opportunities.
-It even started to snow a bit on our way back (in Mid-May!).
+It even started to snow a bit on our way back (in mid-May!).
 Be aware that the weather can change any time at such a high altitude, and the temps can be much lower than in town.

 To get to the Slate Mountain Trailhead, you will drive 35 miles north of Flagstaff on US 180.
 Pay close attention and turn left when you see FR 191 sign (no 191C!).
 You will drive about a mile or so down 191, which is a gravely road, so drive slow and take it easy if you do not have a high clearance vehicle.
 There are no fees to park!